zhengkang128/Amazon-Price-Tracker/README.md

 matplotlib

 ## How To Use
 1. Run create_price_tracker_db.sql to create database.
+(You just have to do this once)

 2. Change the user and password in price_tracker.py to your connection for MySQL.